steamdeck/attgnext/Service_Page_Content_Template.md

 ```
 ## Why Choose Our [SERVICE NAME] Services?

-At Digitom, we specialize in delivering [service description] that helps businesses [primary goal].
+At AT Tech Global, we specialize in delivering [service description] that helps businesses [primary goal].
 Our team of [expertise level] professionals has helped [number] businesses achieve [specific results].

 ### What We Offer:
 - [Benefit 1]: [Description of how this helps clients]